 Love Poetry

-Be inspired by this love poetry by Ella Wheeler Wilcox that asks what love is and that expresses feelings of love we all experience.
+Be inspired by this love poetry by Ella Wheeler Wilcox that explores what love is and expresses feelings we all experience.

 How does Love speak?